Budapest Rudas Bath

 Budapest the City of Spas

-No wonder that by the 21st century, Budapest has reinvented itself as the city of medicinal waters and amazing thermal spas.
+No wonder that by the 21st century, Budapest has re-invented itself as the city of medicinal waters and amazing thermal spas.
 The bathing culture of the Hungarians is very lively and health-conscious: not only are water sports held in great respect, but the young and the old all enjoy the spa waters and the fun bath complexes.
-Aqua therapy is part of the regular medical practice, and doctors often prescribe water treatments in the healing spa waters for Hungarian patients.
-In the last few years, the bathing culture has been ingeniously fused with trance spa parties (Sparties), so you can even be part of once in a lifetime cool bath parties.
+Aqua therapy is part of the regular – state subsidised – medical practice, and doctors often prescribe water treatments in the healing spa waters for Hungarian patients (balneotherapy is also available as a high end private service).
+In the last few years, the bathing culture has even been fused with electronic music as spa parties (Sparties), so you can even try a pool party.

 Spa Baths in Hungary